 5. Reporting tools that are ridiculously simple

-SharePoint features powerful reporting tools to quickly view and share data.
+SharePoint features powerful reporting tools to quickly view and share data for effective project management.
 You can build, configure, and update scorecards and dashboards.
-Data visualization with Power BI: Embedding Power BI reports to a SharePoint page – display charts, dashboards, reports, KPIs, etc. on your SharePoint site makes the information readily available to users.
+Data visualization with Power BI: – display charts, dashboards, reports, KPIs, etc. on your SharePoint site makes the information readily available to users.
 Additionally, the analysis/metrics tools are now available within the program instead of having to import them; so, significant time is saved on importing data from other sources.
 You can also use Excel to build your reports and display them within SharePoint.
+Embedding Power BI reports to a SharePoint page

 6. Mobile/Tablet Friendly